Student council: Indonesia

-The student councils in Indonesia are officially formed by the government and is called OSIS (abbreviation of Organisasi Siswa Intra Sekolah, Intraschool Organization of Students).
-OSIS, introduced in 1970, are legally mandated to exist in all junior high schools and senior high schools.
-Every year, the committee which usually consists of teachers and former student council members hold a selection process to admit students who meet qualifications to join OSIS, while the president is voted by students of the school.
-In some practices, the teachers can also vote depending on their own regulation.
+The student councils in Indonesia are officially formed by the government and are called OSIS (abbreviation of Organisasi Siswa Intra Sekolah, Intraschool Organization of Students).
+OSIS, introduced in 1970, is legally mandated to exist in all junior high schools and senior high schools.
+OSIS organizes the school's extracurricular activities such as music shows and art gallery (pentas seni/pensi).
+Every year, the committee, which usually consists of teachers and former student council members hold a selection process to admit students who meet qualifications to join OSIS, while the president is voted by students of the school.
+In some practices, the teachers can also vote depending on their own regulations.

 Iran

-In Iran, each November since 1997, elementary, secondary, and high school students at each school in the nation elect between 5-14 Student Council members, which act as the main medium of communication and debate between the student body and school officials.
+In Iran, each November since 1997, elementary, secondary, and high school students at each school in the nation elect between 5-14 Student Council members, who act as the main medium of communication and debate between the student body and school officials.
 The size of the Council at each school depends largely on the class size and school policies.
 Student councils in Iran mainly promote interpersonal and leadership skills, constructive debates between school officials and the students, and the organization of school activities and field trips.

-The student council body of the schools, cities, regions, and the national parliament are the same and include a president, a vice-president, a secretary, and some main members.
+The student council bodies of the schools, cities, regions, and the national parliament are the same and include a president, a vice-president, a secretary, and some main members.
 There is also a "Student council of the Provinces " from among the presidents of the City Student Councils, and the presidents of these councils, who are 9th-grade or high school students, are several boys and girls who are representatives of their Provinces students in the "National Student Parliament".

-Each province has between 2 and 4 girl and boy representatives and these representatives are officially and legally responsible for leading and addressing the problems of students in their Provinces and improving the education system; The members of the "Student Parliament" (also called Student Council) in Iran are elected for a period of 2 years and during this period they have at least 2 official sessions in the main parliament of the country, with the presence of the Minister of Education and can express their demands and suggestions directly with the Minister of Education.
-Students and officials in Iran attach great importance to choosing a smart person and a very strong leader to represent their school, city, province, and country.
+Each province has between two and four girl and boy representatives, who are officially and legally responsible for leading and addressing the problems of students in their Provinces and improving the education system.
+The members of the "Student Parliament" (also called Student Council) in Iran are elected for a period of two years.
+During this period, they have at least two official sessions in the main parliament of the country with the presence of the Minister of Education, to whom they can express their demands and suggestions.